Nexus-Mods/NexusModsAuthorToolsUE/readme.md

 ## 📄 License

-This project is licensed under the terms described in the accompanying [LICENSE](LICENSE) file.
+Nexus Mods Author Tools is released under the accompanying [LICENSE](LICENSE).

-While contributions are welcome, the project is intended to support the Nexus Mods ecosystem and may not be used to develop competing commercial mod distribution services as described in the license.
+Please review the license before using or redistributing the software.

 ---